Krapp's Last Tape: Richard Bremmer

 Richard Bremmer took on the eponymous role of Krapp at the Bristol Old Vic between April and May 2012, receiving critical acclaim across the board.
 This was in a double bill with A Kind of Alaska by Harold Pinter in which Bremmer also appeared.
 They were both directed by Simon Godwin.

 Gerard Murphy

 In 2012, at Glasgow's Citizens Theatre, Gerard Murphy performed the role, even though he was suffering spinal cord compression due to prostate cancer.

 Robert Wilson

 Robert Wilson performed Krapp at the Barbican, London, in June 2015.
 He also performed "Krapp" at the Ardhowen Theatre in Enniskillen, Northern Ireland in August 2012 (directing himself), at the Alexander Kasser Theater on the campus of Montclair State University in March 2016 and at the Akademie der Künste in Berlin in 2019 (which he also directed).
 In January 2018, he performed Krapp in the Santiago a Mil International Festival in Santiago de Chile, which he also directed (co-director Charles Chemin).

-Joe Gistirak

-Joe Gistirak played Krapp at the Above Board Theatre in 1978.
-It was directed by Michael Corrigan.

-Bob Nasmith

-In 2018, Bob Nasmith played Krapp to mark the 50th anniversary of the opening of Theatre Passe Muraille in a production directed by Mac Fyfe.